Anita Christensen

 Anita Christensen, (born October 29, 1972, in Randers, Denmark) is a world champion female professional boxer.

+Amateur career

 She posted a 19–2–0 record as an amateur boxer and was the 1998 Nordic 57-kg Women's Champion before turning professional.

+Professional career

 On February 16, 2000, in Give, Denmark, Christensen won her pro debut with a 1st-round TKO over Veronica Szucz.

-On January 17, 2004, in Aarhus, Denmark, Anita Christensen won a controversial ten round split (93-97 97-94 96-95) decision over Florida-based Ada Vélez to win the WIBA and WIBF Bantamweight titles.
+On January 17, 2004, in Aarhus, Denmark, Anita Christensen won a controversial ten round split (93-97 97-94 96–95) decision over Florida-based Ada Vélez to win the WIBA and WIBF Bantamweight titles.
 Christensen was knocked down in the eighth round, and Velez was the aggressor for much of the fight.